pepkit/pepspec/docs/looper/tutorial/var_templates_deprecated.md

 Great.
 But wait, what if we want to use another looper variable in there?
 The problem is, this isn't a template, so we can't

-THat's what `var_templates` are. they are populated first through the template system, so they are rendered, then, they are provided.
+That's what `var_templates` are. they are populated first through the template system, so they are rendered, then, they are provided.